- Local licensed guide

 Entrance tickets are not included in the tour fee.
 We, however, offer free skip-the-line service by which we purchase the tickets in advance in order to save you time and avoid lining up at the cashier of each archeological site you visit.
-This service is provided at no extra charge.
 The ticket costs will be owed to our staff before the tour begins.
 Note that children under 18 years old have free admission to the Acropolis and all the archaeological sites.

 Entering on the south slope of the Acropolis, you’ll visit the Dionysus Sanctuary and Dionysus Theater before you walk up the slope leading to the Acropolis monuments.
 Panoramic views of the city will be perfect for Instagram-ready photos.

 During your tour, you’ll gain insight into the significance of the historic monuments of Acropolis including the Parthenon, the Erechtheion, the Propylaia, the Nike Temple as well as other significant sights of Athens including the Odeon of Herodes Atticus, the Ancient Agora, the National Observatory of Athens and the city’s scenic hills: Filoppapos, Mars, and Pnyx.

 Note: After the first part of the tour, which ends on the Acropolis, you will have time to take more photos before walking to the Ancient Agora with your guide.
 Before the guided Agora, there will be no time for a leisurely lunch so please make sure you have a snack and bottle of water with you.

 After making your way through the narrow streets of the picturesque Plaka, under the Acropolis, you will end up at the Ancient Greek Agora.